DeadBranches/lm-project-management-mcp/README.md

 ## Attribution & Provenance

-Portions of this code are adapted from the work of [Tejpal Virk](https://github.com/tejpalvirk), as published in [tejpalvirk/project](https://github.com/tejpalvirk/project) (retrieved on October 18, 2025).
+Portions of this code are adapted from the work of [Tejpal Virk](https://github.com/tejpalvirk), as published in [tejpalvirk/project](https://github.com/tejpalvirk/project) (retrieved on October 19, 2025 at commit f00e9d3).
 Copyright remains with the original authors for their respective contributions.
 Modifications in this repository are © 2025–present DeadBranches contributors.

 Copyright (c) 2025 [Tejpalvirk](https://github.com/tejpalvirk)